-This action lets you change the static mesh and the material properties of a Static Mesh Actor.
+This action lets you change the static mesh and the material or material instance properties of a Static Mesh Actor.

-Use the checkbox Set Mesh when the action should set the static mesh and check the Set Material when the action should set any specific material property.
+Use the checkbox Set Mesh when the action should set the static mesh and check the Set Material when the action should set any specific material instance property.